Lathanael/SimpleCalc/README.md

     - BUGFIX: Commas threw an error instead of beeing accepted
     - FEATURE: Spout support.
 You can now use /calc to open a Calculator Window
     - Update to CB #1185
+* v 2.1:
+    - Change in namespace
+    - Made the error messages a bit more specific.
+* v 2.2:
+    - Updated to new EventSystem
+    - Added ANS function.
+    - Rearranged CalcWindow

 Lincense:
 ---------

-Copyright &copy; 2011  Philippe Leipold
+Copyright &copy; 2011-2012 Philippe Leipold

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by